 Night Safari is closer to the Singapore Zoo and I donot recommend to club this with the Zoo unless you are running out of time.
 Doing Night Safari on a different day will enhance your experience and make you love the safari even more!
 Do not miss out on the walking trails.
 Do every single of them.
 It’s fun!

-Day 7: Tree Top Tour, East Coast Park
+Day 7: Tree Top Tour, Lian Shan Shuang Lin Monastery, East Coast Park

-Best time to visit east coast park (ECP) is around 5 PM you can ride bikes and cycle around the coast overlooking the sea.
+Best time to visit East Coast Park (ECP) is around 5 PM you can ride bikes and cycle around the coast overlooking the sea.
 I love visiting ECP as this place is so vibrant.
-You can watch kids skating, folks running, people hosting barbeque, boys playing volleyball and some adventurous folks camping in this beautiful stretch.
+You can watch kids skating, folks running, people hosting barbecue, boys playing volleyball and some adventurous folks camping in this beautiful stretch.

 While there is lot more to do, these places form the essence of this truly inspiring city!
 Hope you truly enjoy your stay here in Singapore.
 I would love to hear back from you if you are travelling to Singapore anytime soon and would need any assistance. 🙂

 Have you already been to Singapore?
 Which was your favorite place?
 Do pen down your thoughts here…